How Options Analysis Suite Compares to Unusual Whales

 - You prefer a retail-friendly UI and a large social-discovery layer where you can see what other traders are watching and discussing.

-- Your trading universe is concentrated in US equities and ETFs and you don't need futures, crypto, or forex coverage.
+- Your trading universe is concentrated in US equities and ETFs, and you do not need the same 17-model pricing methodology applied across futures, crypto and forex.

 - Mobile-first product access with real-time alerts and notifications during market hours fits how you actually consume the data.